Emperor Jing of Han

-Emperor Jing of Han (Liu Qi (劉啟); 188 BC – 9 March 141 BC) was the sixth emperor of the Chinese Han dynasty from 157 to 141 BC.
-His reign saw the limiting of the power of the feudal kings/princes which resulted in the Rebellion of the Seven States in 154 BC.
+Emperor Jing of Han (188 BC – 9 March 141 BC), born Liu Qi, was the sixth emperor of the Han dynasty from 157 to 141 BC.
+His reign saw the limiting of the power of the feudal kings and princes which resulted in the Rebellion of the Seven States in 154 BC.
 Emperor Jing managed to crush the revolt and princes were thereafter denied rights to appoint ministers for their fiefs.
 This move helped to consolidate central power which paved the way for the long reign of his son Emperor Wu of Han.

 Emperor Jing had a complicated personality.
 He continued his father Emperor Wen's policy of general non-interference with the people, reduced tax and other burdens, and promoted government thrift.
 He continued and magnified his father's policy of reduction in criminal sentences.
 His light governance of the people was due to the Taoist influences of his mother, Empress Dou.
 Still, during his reign he arrested and imprisoned Zhou Yafu, and he was generally ungrateful to his wife Empress Bo.

 He was the last emperor of Han who was the common ancestor of all subsequent emperors; all subsequent emperors of the Western Han were descendants of Emperor Wu, while all emperors of the Eastern Han were descendants of his sixth son Liu Fa, Prince Ding of Changsha.

 Early life and career as crown prince

 Emperor Jing was born to Emperor Wen, then Prince of Dai, and Consort Dou, one of his favorite consorts, in 188 BC.
 He was his father's oldest son.
 After his father became emperor in November 180 BC, then-Prince Qi was made crown prince in February or March 179 BC.
 Two months later, his mother was made empress.

 In his childhood as crown prince, Prince Qi was praised for being compassionate.
 He was deeply influenced by his mother Empress Dou, who was a Taoist and required all of her children and grandchildren to study Taoist doctrines.
 He also developed deep bonds with his older sister Princess Liu Piao (劉嫖) and his younger brother Liu Wu (劉武), both also born of Empress Dou.

 As Prince Qi grew in age, as was customary, he established his own household, and a member of his household, Chao Cuo (晁錯), known for his intelligence and ruthless efficiency as well as his rhetorical talent, became a trusted adviser of Prince Qi.
-Despise this, Liu Qi has been known to taken an epicurean lifestyle to the point that Emperor Wen once consider deposed him as Crown Prince to Liu Wu, Prince of Liang, but dropped the matter as many officials opposed the idea.
+Despite this, Liu Qi has been known to take an epicurean lifestyle to the point that Emperor Wen once considered deposing him as Crown Prince to Liu Wu, Prince of Liang, but dropped the matter as many officials opposed the idea.

 In July 157 BC, Emperor Wen died, and Prince Qi became emperor.
 In accordance with Emperor Wen's will, the period of mourning was shortened.
 Emperor Jing's grandmother Empress Dowager Bo became grand empress dowager, and Empress Dou became empress dowager.
 Prince Qi's wife, Crown Princess Bo (a member of his grandmother's clan) became empress.